bytecodealliance/wasmtime/cranelift/docs/ir.rst

 .. autoinst:: brff
 .. autoinst:: br_table

-.. inst:: JT = jump_table EBB0, EBB1, ..., EBBn
+.. inst:: JT = jump_table [EBB0, EBB1, ..., EBBn]

     Declare a jump table in the :term:`function preamble`.

     This declares a jump table for use by the :inst:`br_table` indirect branch instruction.
-Entries in the table are either EBB names, or ``0`` which indicates an absent entry.
+Entries in the table are EBB names.

     The EBBs listed must belong to the current function, and they can't have any arguments.